-The pride of Bordeaux are its dry reds that tend to be full-bodied, complex, with powerful tannins.
+The pride of Bordeaux is its dry reds that tend to be full-bodied, complex, with powerful tannins.
 In this article, I will focus on the right kind of glass for red Bordeaux.

 Let’s take a look at what Bordeaux winemakers themselves think about the ideal glass shape for their wines.

-At the tastings, top estates present their wines to the public and to the professionals.
+At the tastings, top estates present wines to the public and to the professionals.
 To showcase the wines, the chateaux serve them at the right temperature, decanted if necessary, and paired with food.
 The choice of glassware is of paramount importance.
-It contributes to the esthetics, the experience and the impressions the wine will leave.
+It contributes to the aesthetics, the experience, and the impressions the wine will leave.

 At Chateau Palmer, Grand Cru Classe in the Medoc, a tall wine glass with wide base and broad opening is used for the tasting of this famous Margaux wine dominated by Merlot and Cabernet Sauvignon.

-Chateau Beausejour-Becot, Premier Grand Cru Classe in Saint-Emilion prefers large glasses with wide opening.
+Chateau Beausejour-Becot, Premier Grand Cru Classe in Saint-Emilion prefers large glasses with wide openings.